Haskeeb265/obsidian-vault/1 - Rough Notes/Linux Fundamentals (TryHackMe).md

 ### Ubuntu Commands:
 1. echo "Message": Outputs the message
 2. whoami: Shows who you're logged in as
-3. ls: Lists all the directories in the current directory or desktop that you're in
+3. ls: Lists all the directories in the current directory or desktop that you're in.
+To list the items within the directories, you can you use ==ls "directory name"== this way you would've have to go into each directory to see its contents
-4. cd ""
+4. cd "name of directory": Changes the directory that we are in.
+5. cd .. : Goes back to the previous directory
+6. cat: Cat stands for concatenate.
+We use this command to give us an output of files.
+7. pwd: pwd stands for **Print Working Directory** this command is used to keep track of where you are in the filesystem.